-The acronym VARK stands for Visual, Aural, Read/write, and Kinesthetic sensory modalities that are used for learning information.
-Fleming and Mills (1992) suggested four modalities that seemed to reflect the experiences of the students and teachers.
+The acronym VARK stands for the four VARK modalities – Visual, Aural, Read/write, and Kinesthetic – sensory modalities that are used for learning information.
+Fleming and Mills (1992) suggested these four modalities that seem to reflect the experiences of students and teachers.
 Although there is some overlap between them they are defined as follows.
-[For a detailed description of the initial construction and limitations of VARK, and for other works on learning styles, see the bibliography and the seminal article.]

 Remember life (and work) are multimodal so there are no hard and fast boundaries.